ucdavis-bioinformatics-training/2025-June-RNA-Seq-Analysis/data_analysis/DE_Analysis_mm_with_quizzes.md

 The FDR (or qvalue) is a statement about the list and is no longer about the gene (pvalue).
 So a FDR of 0.05, says you expect 5% false positives among the list of genes with an FDR of 0.05 or less.

-The statement ìStatistically significantly differentî means FDR of 0.05 or less.
+The statement ‚ÄúStatistically significantly different‚Äù means FDR of 0.05 or less.

 **7a\.** How many DE genes are there (false discovery rate corrected)?